Authors: Dr. Lee Pollock and Dr. Mark Kiemele.

 Available in Hard Copy and Ebook.
-The Ebook version is available in two formats – PDF or a zipped EPUB file.
-To enable viewing of the EPUB version, we have provided on the download page a link to the free Adobe Digital Editions software.
-Please indicate on the comment section of the order form which format you prefer.
 Your email address is required when placing your order for the ebook versions of this title.
 Upon receipt of an order with acceptable payment method, SSPG sales staff will forward to the provided email address a page link and login credentials.

 Click the title image above to view a PDF excerpt from Reversing the Culture of Waste: 50 Best Practices for Achieving Process Excellence.
 If you do not have Adobe Reader, you may download it here.